 According to Chris Guillebeau in his guest post at Zen Habits, a life of gratitude is composed of at least 3 parts that combine to make a whole:

 - A Sense of Purpose- God put you on this Earth for a purpose.
-It’s up to you to seek out and perform that purpose to the best of your ability while relying on God’s leading to keep you moving and growing within that purpose.
+It’s up to you to seek out and perform that purpose to the best of your ability.
+You must rely on God’s leading to keep you moving and growing within that purpose.
 Gratitude is manifested in pursuing your purpose and being true to it.

 - An Appreciation For The Lives of Those Around Us- No man is an island.
-We are all profoundly affected by other people and should learn from them in every way we can.
-Some of these people we love, some we detest, some are annoying, and some test our limits, but when you have gratitude in your life, you learn to appreciate all these people for who they are and why God put them in your life, because you know He put them there for a reason.
+We are all profoundly affected by other people and should learn from them every way we can.
+Some of these people we love, some we detest, some are annoying, and some test our limits.
+But when you have gratitude in your life, you learn to appreciate all these people for who they are and why God put them in your life.
+You will understand He put them there for a reason.

 I’m Getting Better

 I’ll be honest, I’m not always the best at outwardly showing my gratitude for life and what God’s given me.